-Article VI.2.
+Article V.2.
 Floating Positions

-To allow for the GRO to ensure its Executive Board is focused on pertinent issues in an ever-changing campus setting, there will be a minimum of four (4) 'Floating Chair' positions per academic year appointed to the Executive Board.
+To allow for the GRO to ensure its Executive Board is focused on pertinent issues in an everchanging campus setting, there will be a minimum of four (4) 'Floating Chair' positions per academic year appointed to the Executive Board.
 These Floating Chair positions:

-- VI.2.1.(a) Shall have their specific scope and purpose approved by a vote of the GC at least one meeting prior to elections. - VI.2.1.(b) Prior to this vote, the Co-Chairs will solicit nominations for pertinent positions complete with descriptions of duties and scope from the GC. - VI.2.1.(b).(i) For the purposes of institutional memory, a list of past Floating Chair positions and their duties shall be kept on the GRO website and provided to the GC prior to the solicitation of nominations. - VI.2.1.(c) Be paid for no more than 25 hours per academic year unless otherwise designated by the GC.
+- V.2.1.(a) Shall have their specific scope and purpose approved by a vote of the GC at least one meeting prior to elections. - V.2.1.(b) Prior to this vote, the Co-Chairs will solicit nominations for pertinent positions complete with descriptions of duties and scope from the GC. - V.2.1.(b).(i) For the purposes of institutional memory, a list of past Floating Chair positions and their duties shall be kept on the GRO website and provided to the GC prior to the solicitation of nominations. - V.2.1.(c) Receive a fellowship for up to and no more than \$175.00 per term (summer-fall, intersession spring) unless otherwise designated by the GC.

-Article VI.3.
+Article V.3.
 Creation of New Positions

-- VI.3.1.(a) The GC may, at its discretion and provided the total size of the Executive Board is still within Constitutional limits, appoint new Standing and Floating positions. - VI.3.1.(b) The default number of hours for newly created positions is 25.
+- V.3.1.(a) The GC may, at its discretion and provided the total size of the Executive Board is still within Constitutional limits, appoint new Standing and Floating positions. - V.3.1.(b) The default fellowship amount for newly created positions is \$175.00 per term (summer-fall, intersession spring).

-Article VI.4.
+Article V.4.
 Appointment of Coordinators

-- VI.4.1.(a) At its discretion, the GC may appoint temporary positions referred to as coordinators such symposium organizers, sports league coordinators, intercampus events coordinators and determine their scope, purpose, and appropriate compensation levels.
-The GC may also delegate the authority to make these appointments to the Executive Board. - VI.4.1.(b) Such appointed positions and committees are open to any graduate student in the Homewood Divisions. - VI.4.1.(c) Appointed coordinators are responsible for reporting back to the Executive Board regarding their efforts, but are not granted voting rights on the Executive Board.
+- V.4.1.(a) At its discretion, the GC may appoint temporary positions referred to as coordinators such symposium organizers, sports league coordinators, intercampus events coordinators, and orientation/welcome events coordinators and determine their scope, purpose, start and ending date and appropriate compensation levels.
+The GC may also delegate the authority to make these appointments to the Executive Board. - V.4.1.(b) During appointment of the coordinators, an Executive Board person of contact (POC) will be established.
+The E-Board POC will be responsible for transmitting information to and from the Coordinator to the Executive Board. - V.4.1.(c) Such appointed positions and committees are open to any graduate student in the Homewood Divisions. - V.4.1.(d) Appointed coordinators are responsible for reporting back to the Executive Board regarding their efforts and are granted voting rights in General Council meetings.

-Part VII.
+Part VI.
 Amendments and Ratification

-Article VII.1.
+Article VI.1.
 Amendments

-Section VII.1.1.
+Section VI.1.1.
 Proposing Amendments

-- VII.1.1.(a) Any GC member can propose an amendment to the By-laws. - VII.1.1.(b) All proposed amendments shall be submitted to the GC for consideration and ratification. - VII.1.1.(c) The GC shall be given, at a minimum, seven days' notice before a constitutional amendment is to be considered for ratification.
+- VI.1.1.(a) Any GC member can propose an amendment to the By-laws. - VI.1.1.(b) All proposed amendments shall be submitted to the GC for consideration and ratification.

+VI.1.1.(c) The GC shall be given, at a minimum, seven days' notice before an amendment is to be considered for ratification.
 This notice shall include both the purpose of the amendment and the proposed text of the amendment.

-Section VII.1.2.
+Section VI.1.2.
 Temporarily Superseding the By-laws

-- VII.1.2.(a) In instances where the GC wants to approve action which is contrary to these By-laws without passing a formal amendment, a motion may be made to supercede a particular section of the By-laws. - VII.1.2.(a).(i) Such a motion must be carried by a three-quarters majority, and necessitates a call for quorum to verify the validity of the vote. - VII.1.2.(a).(ii) No part of Part VII may be so superseded.
+- VI.1.2.(a) In instances where the GC wants to approve action which is contrary to these By-laws without passing a formal amendment, a motion may be made to supersede a particular section of the By-laws. - VI.1.2.(a).(i) Such a motion must be carried by a three-quarters majority, and necessitates a call for quorum to verify the validity of the vote. - VI.1.2.(a).(ii) No part of Part VII may be so superseded.

-Section VII.1.3.
+Section VI.1.3.
 Ratification of Amendments